 There's something about the experience of cutting down your family's own Christmas tree that starts the holiday season.
 But did you know there's a lot to know about live trees?
 From choosing one, to transporting it home and keeping it fresh through the holiday season, there's something we can all learn.

 That's why we've called in an expert.
-Richard Palmer, the third-generation owner of Palmer Christmas Tree Farms in Mount Bethel, Pennsylvania, is an ERIE business insurance Customer.
+Richard Palmer, the third-generation owner of Palmer Christmas Tree Farms in Mount Bethel, Pennsylvania, is an ERIE business insurance customer.
 The family began selling Christmas trees in 1939.
 Today, they grow trees on 60 acres of land.

 Here are Richard’s top tips for choosing, transporting and caring for a live Christmas tree.

 How to Choose a Live Christmas TreeThe first order of business is to decide which kind of tree you want.
 Richard grows six of the most popular varieties, which include:

-1. Douglas fir: Douglas firs have soft, blue-green needles.
+- Douglas fir: Douglas firs have soft, blue-green needles.
 They also have high needle retention compared to other trees, making them a good choice if you’re especially vacuum-averse.

-2. Fraser fir: Richard reports that the fraser fir has become his most-sold Christmas tree in recent years.
+- Fraser fir: Richard reports that the Fraser fir has become his most-sold Christmas tree in recent years.
 “They have a very good reputation for needle retention and being easy to handle,” he says.

-3. Colorado blue spruce: This dense, cone-shaped tree derives its name from its unique bluish-gray color.
+- Colorado blue spruce: This dense, cone-shaped tree derives its name from its unique bluish-gray color.
 “The blue spruce has sturdy branches and sharp needles,” adds Richard.

-4. White pine: The White Pine has soft, flexible needles and is bluish-green in color.
+- White pine: This tree has soft, flexible needles and is bluish-green in color.
 Just know they aren’t the best pick if you have heavy ornaments or you want a tree with an aroma.

-5. Norway spruce: This northern European tree has shiny, dark green needles and dense branches.
+- Norway spruce: This northern European tree has shiny, dark green needles and dense branches.
 It does not retain needles very well, so buy it as close to Christmas as possible.

-6. Concolor fir: If you’re looking for a tree with a beautiful scent, try a concolor fir.
+- Concolor fir: If you’re looking for a tree with a beautiful scent, try a concolor fir.
 In addition to its pleasing citrus scent, this tree has a natural shape and good needle retention.